 2.7.
-Recognize that a financial report should be a true and fair representation.
+Recognize that a financial report must be a true and fair representation.

-Clearly the financial information provided by a reporting entity within a financial report must not be "untrue" or "unfair".
+Clearly the financial information provided by an economic entity within a financial report must not be "untrue" or "unfair".
 As such, then a financial report must be "true" and "fair".
-These are not ideas defined by XBRL, the SEC, or even the US GAAP XBRL taxonomy.
+These are not ideas defined by XBRL, the SEC, or even the US GAAP XBRL Taxonomy.
 These are ideas expressed in the conceptual framework of financial reporting for US GAAP.
-Terms such as "faithful representation" and "free from error" and "consistency" and "comparability" are fundamental to financial reporting.
-It is just that before accountants needed only to express this information on paper correctly, the presentation of the information of the information.
+The conceptual framework of US GAAP uses the term "faithful representation".
+The conceptual framework states that a faithful representation is complete, neutral, and free from error.
+Historically, it has been the case that professional accountants needed to only represent financial information on paper correctly; but now professional accountants need to also create an appropriate representation of the information using the XBRL-based structured format.

-Don't confuse the external reporting manager's responsibility to create a true and fair representation with the third-party auditor's responsibility to make sure the financial report is "presented fairly in all material respects".
+HINT: Don't confuse the external reporting manager's responsibility to create a true and fair representation with the third-party auditor's responsibility to make sure the financial report is "presented fairly in all material respects".